neos/form/Documentation/configuring-form-builder.rst

 	# we are now inside TYPO3:Form:presets:[presetName]
 	formElementTypes:
-	  'TYPO3.Form:TextMixin': # or any other type here
+	  'Neos.Form:TextMixin': # or any other type here
 	    formBuilder:
 	      editors:
 	        validation: